iMiebaka/Wallet/README.md

-# Wallet
+# Transferwise
-Wallet is a mobile app for crypto trading.
+Transferwise is a Wallet mobile app for crypto trading.
 The mock-up was done using flutter.

 ### Flutter fintech App.